 Upcoming office developments scheduled to complete in 1Q15 include MDI Corporate Center, Orion, Techzone, Uptown Bonifacio Tower 1, One World Place and Wilcon IT Hub.
 The six buildings are expected to add a consolidated 148,000 sqm of office space.

 Sustained office demand from both multinational and local firms of different sectors supported the continued growth of office rents and capital values.
 Average rents posted growth of 1.6% q-o-q in 4Q14, reaching PHP 10,538 per sqm per annum.
 Meanwhile, average capital values were recorded at PHP 111,885 per sqm, posting a slightly faster growth of 3.6% q-o-q given strong investor interest buoyed by the continued positive performance of the local property market supported by recent credit rating upgrades.

 Investment yields posted a slight decrease of 20 bps q-o-q to 9.4% in 4Q14.

 Fifteen office developments are scheduled to complete in 2015, adding a consolidated total floor area of around 435,500 sqm.
 The significant volume of upcoming office space in the next several quarters may create upward pressure on vacancy rates during 2015.

 Demand from various segments of the O&O sector, such as business processing outsourcing and knowledge processing outsourcing, are likely to remain among the major sources of demand during 2015.
 Other sectors, such as financial services, IT and software, among others, may likewise buoy demand for office space.
 Both average rents and capital values are likely to sustain an upward trend, in line with sustained office demand.

-Note: Manila Office refers to the Makati CBD and Bonifacio Global City Grade A office market.
+Note: Manila Office refers to the Makati CBD and BGC Grade A office market.